HBClab/NiBetaSeries/docs/betaseries.rst

 there is an individual regressor for every event in the experiment.
-For example, if your experiment has 40 events, each with a cue, delay, and probe event, the model will have a total of 120 regressors, fitting a beta (a.k.a. parameter) estimate for each event.
+For example, if your experiment has 40 events, each with a cue, delay, and probe event, the model will have a total of 120 regressors, fitting a beta (i.e. parameter) estimate for each event.
 Once you calculate a beta estimate for each event of a given event type (e.g. cue), at the end you will have four dimensional dataset where each volume represents the beta estimates for a particular event, and each voxel represents